debanandsingha/cyber_lab_writeups/hackthebox/cypher.md

 ![](../__assets/__htb/cypher/privesc.png)
 ![](../__assets/__htb/cypher/privesc1.png)

 Did not got much useful information.
-So, locking back, I found my mistake.
+So, looked back, I found my mistake.
 As, I could not read `user.txt`, I moved from that directory and did not checked other files, if they are readable.

-There are readable files in that user, and got a credential.
+There are other readable files in that user, and got a credential.
 Tried to `ssh` into that user using the crdential and it **worked**.

 ![](../__assets/__htb/cypher/privesc2.png)